Herdomain/risk-monitoring-ioc-detection/README.md

   - **3306 (MySQL)**
 - Observed real communication between devices using TCP handshakes
 - Matched Nmap scan results with Wireshark packet data
-- Confirmed how much system and network information is exposed during scans
+- Confirmed how much system and network information can be exposed during scans

 ---

 ## 🎯 Why This Matters

-This project highlights that:
+This project helped me understand that:

 - Even a basic network scan can reveal detailed system information
 - Open ports can expose services that may be vulnerable
-- Network traffic contains valuable data about communication patterns
+- Network traffic contains valuable insights into system behavior
-- Combining tools provides stronger visibility than using one alone
+- Using multiple tools together provides better visibility than using one alone

-Understanding this helps organizations:
-- Identify potential vulnerabilities
-- Monitor network activity more effectively
-- Strengthen overall security posture

 ---